Stephen E. Chandler

 Stephen Edwin Chandler (November 20, 1841 – February 1, 1919) was an American soldier who fought in the American Civil War.
-Chandler received the country's highest award for bravery during combat, the Medal of Honor, for his action at Amelia Springs, Virginia on April 5, 1865.
+Chandler received the country's highest award for bravery during combat, the Medal of Honor, for his action at the Battle of Amelia Springs on April 5, 1865.
 He was honored with the award on April 4, 1898.

 Biography

 Chandler was born in Battle Creek, Michigan, on November 20, 1841.
-He initially joined the 24th New York Infantry in May 1861, and mustered out with this regiment in May 1863.
+He initially joined the 24th New York Infantry in May 1861 and mustered out with this regiment in May 1863.
 He re-enlisted with the 24th New York Cavalry in October 1863, and was promoted to Quartermaster Sergeant two months later.
-He was transferred to the 1st New York Provisional Cavalry in June 1865, he mustered out again the following month.
+He was transferred to the 1st New York Provisional Cavalry in June 1865; he mustered out again the following month.
 Chandler died on February 1, 1919, at his home on Pleasant Avenue in Minneapolis.
 He was buried in Lakewood Cemetery in Minneapolis.